Evaluate your own level of skiing.

 New instructors can register with the Professional Ski Instructors of America (PSIA) before they are certified.
 This will give you access to the latest news and education materials that will prepare you for the exam.
-Contact your PSIA Division Office for a new member packet.
+Contact your regional PSIA Division Office for a new member packet.
 Here’s more about joining the PSIA:

 Study up, and attend clinics!

 PSIA offers study materials to help prepare you for the exam.
 Before taking the assessment, new members are required to participate in training clinics.
 For an example of what’s required, check out the PSIA exam prerequisites, which includes the specific training courses you have to take and also provides educational resources.
 Once you register with the PSIA and log in online, you can access additional educational material specific to your region.
 Check out these links for more about exam material:

 Check with your division about where the exam is offered.
 Generally, a Level One exam will be mainly on snow, without a written exam, but this may change annually or based on your region.
 Written exams are usually required for upper level certification.

 Apply for jobs at your local ski resort.

 Start looking for jobs early.
 Ski resorts advertise instruction jobs as early as the summer, and often host job fairs where you can inquire about applying for an instruction job.

 Stay updated with your certification!